singhayushh/singhayushh.github.io/content/about/_index.md

 You will perhaps come across someone who's in a situation or an addiction to something and subconsciously wants to move out of it.
 But that person just can't do it or is unable to, and you really want to help him / her to be able to come out of it - which will of course, need a lot of courage and support and company.

-What I often find people do in this situation is give that person an ultimate, like:
+What I often find people do in this situation is give that person an ultimatum, like:

 - `"It's either this side or that, you have to make a choice now."`
 - `"I'm going to leave you if can't make up your mind."`